watameln/creator-docs/content/en-us/education/developer/planning-for-educational-settings.md

 </table>

 <Alert severity='info'>
-Learning standards vary state-by-state, and even by country.
-For example, different states may teach Newtonian physics in different ways, but will share universal content similarities.
+Learning standards vary state by state and even by country.
+For example, different states may teach Newtonian physics in different ways but will share universal content similarities.
 For more details on locating relevant learning standards, a list of institutions offering standards is listed in [Additional Resources](#additional_resources).
 </Alert>

 ### Defining Learning Standards